Rachid Hourizi

 Jacqueline de Rojas CBE

-Professor Sarah Hainsworth, FREng OBE
+Professor Sarah Hainsworth, OBE FREng

-Pro-Vice-Chancellor (Research), IoC Co Chair
+Pro-Vice-Chancellor (Research and Enterprise), IoC Chair

 University of Bath